HannesThielke/NTU_robotics/sawyer/http/1-definitions.md

 # Imitation Learing
 <!-- drawn from one-shot-learning paper -->
-Imitation learning considers the problem of acquiring skills from observing demonstrations
+Imitation learning considers the problem of acquiring skills from observing demonstrations.

 # Attention in Neural Networks
 <!-- drawn from http://akosiorek.github.io/ml/2017/10/14/visual-attention.html -->